syndit/com.synditcorp.ruleengine/README.md

 				"ruleNumber" : "117",
 				"description" : "Get forecast for today",
 				"handlerClass" : "com.yourcompany.handlers.CallWeatherServiceAPI",
-				"passFlag" : ["Sunny"],
-				"failFlag" : ["Rain"],
+				"outcomes": [
+					{"result":"pass", "type":"tag", "key":"forecast","expression":"sunny"},
+					{"result":"fail", "type":"tag", "key":"forecast","expression":"rain"}
+				]
+			}

 # Validation

 The Engine does not prevent mistakes in the definition document, like recursive rules (a rule calling itself, which, by the way, is quite obvious during document definition testing).
-The code is purposefully kept simple, with the intelligence in the document definition.
+There is structure validation, like checking to make sure only calc rules are in the calcRule document array.
+But, the code is purposefully kept simple, with the intelligence in the document definition.
 It is very easy to perform automated testing, particularly because any rule can be called directly.
 So, be sure to create and regularly use test scripts before going to UAT, and most certainly before PROD.

 # Usage tips

 ## Keep it simple

 The Syndit Rule Engine code is intended to be very simple, with the definition document providing the intelligence.
-Over the years, the core Engine has not changed, only fields have been added, like passFlag and passScore.
+Over the years, the core Engine has not changed.
 So, avoid the temptation of coding changes to the Engine's functionality when a little bit of creativity with the definition document or a new handler can provide the solution.

 ## Document structure